Flinders Street, Melbourne

 Flinders Street is a street in Melbourne, Victoria, Australia.
 Running roughly parallel to the Yarra River, Flinders Street forms the southern edge of the Hoddle Grid.
-It is exactly 1 mi in length (Note: A continuation westward from Spencer Street was constructed in 1890, called Flinders Street Extension.) and one and a half chains (99 ft) in width.
+It is exactly 1 mi in length and one and a half chains (99 ft) in width.

 The street is named after the English explorer, Matthew Flinders, who was erroneously credited with discovering Port Phillip at the time of its naming.
-It extends eastwards as far as Spring Street and the Treasury Gardens and, originally, westwards to Spencer Street, but now continues past Batman's Hill to the Melbourne Docklands.
-As the closest street to the river, Flinders Street served Melbourne's original river port.
+It extends eastwards as far as Spring Street and the Treasury Gardens and, originally, terminated at Spencer Street.
+A continuation westward from Spencer Street called Flinders Street Extension, cut through Batman's Hill to the Melbourne Docklands, was opened in 1890.
+This short length is now also known as Flinders Street, with continuous numbering.

+As the closest street to the river, Flinders Street served Melbourne's original river port near Market Street.
 The Customs House, now the site of Victoria's Immigration Museum, is on Flinders Street.

 Flinders Street station, located at the intersection of Flinders Street and Swanston Streets, 1927.